Corporate governance

 Woodside’s Australian and foreign subsidiaries provide services to international related parties in support of business priorities.
 The services are typically of a supporting nature and are delivered primarily from Australia, our headquarters, or another location where our personnel might be based such as in the United States, China, Singapore and the United Kingdom.
 The total value of these services is minor when compared to the revenue from our production activities.

 Through its close proximity to the customer market, Woodside’s Singaporean office continues to provide integrated marketing, trading and shipping services to enhance the marketability of Woodside’s portfolio.
-Following the merger with BHP’s petroleum business, Woodside’s Singapore trading entity purchases crude oil, condensate, LNG and LPG from Australian operations for sale to third party customers.
+Woodside’s Singapore trading entity purchases crude oil, condensate, LNG and LPG from Australian operations for sale to third party customers.
 The profits from Australian cargoes are subject to tax in Australia.

-Woodside applies arm’s length principles to its cross border dealings.
+Woodside applies arm’s length principles to its related party, cross-border dealings.

 Extractive Industries Transparency Initiative